Shemen Afarsimon: Identification

 It is not known exactly what plant was used to produce the biblical oil.
 According to one theory, it is the plant Commiphora opobalsamum - a small shrub, 10 to 12 feet high, with wandlike, spreading branches.
 The oil extracted from the seeds or branches of this plant has been used as a medicine, but more commonly as incense or perfumed oil.

 Qumran jug

 In April 1988, archeologists working with the former Baptist minister Vendyl Jones discovered a small jug of oil in the Qumran region that Jones announced was the oil used in the Temple.
 The find was announced by the New York Times on February 15, 1989, and a feature article was published in National Geographic Magazine in October of that year.
-After testing by the Pharmaceutical Department of the Hebrew University of Jerusalem, the substance inside the juglet was claimed by Jones to be the shemen afarsimon hinted at in Psalm 133.
+After testing by the Pharmaceutical Department of the Hebrew University of Jerusalem (the results of which were never detailed or revealed), the substance inside the juglet was claimed by Jones to be the shemen afarsimon hinted at in Psalm 133.
 According to Jones, it was the first artifact discovered from the First Temple Period, and one of the treasures listed in the Copper Scroll.
 However, this identification remains controversial.